sevenseasofbri/tp/docs/DeveloperGuide.md

 ### `CalculateBooleanCommand` <a name="calc-bool"></a>

-The `CalculateBooleanCommand` is used to calculate the effective output of the configured logic gates stored in the `BinaryTree` is used to , which requires that all inputs be set.
+The `CalculateBooleanCommand` is used to calculate the effective output of the configured logic gates stored in the `BinaryTree`, which requires that all inputs be set.

 For instance, in a `BinaryTree` object with just two gates - `OrGate` and `AndGate` - all the inputs of the gates have to be assigned before the effective output of both the logic gates (`Input C`) can be calculated.